Functus Officio in UK Law

 • Court of Appeal (Criminal Division)

 Enquiries made in this case clearly did not offend against Section 8 and counsel for the Crown who initiated those enquiries took precautions to ensure that they did not.
+Nonetheless, we are concerned by what occurred.
 If it is open to the prosecution to set in train enquiries of individual jurors, then why not the defence?
 And if the parties may do this (provided they do not infringe Section 8), why not others?
-In such cases, therefore, the consent of the Court of Appeal should be sought.
+To permit such enquiries seems to us to threaten the secrecy of the jury room.

 • R v Cripps, ex parte Muldoon